 Anxiety is a normal emotion that we all experience but becomes a mental health problem when someone finds they are feeling this way all or most of the time.

-Bipolar disorder is a diagnosis given to someone who experiences extreme periods of low (depressed) and high (manic) moods.
+Bipolar disorder is a mood disorder that can cause extreme periods of low (depressed) and high (manic) moods.
+Bipolar used to be called manic depression.

 Depression is a diagnosis given to someone who is experiencing a low mood and who finds it hard or impossible to have fun or enjoy their lives.